Bloodyaugust/space-rts/README.md

-# godot-template
+# space-rts

-A template for Godot projects.
+A systems game based on the old browser game "The Space Game".